dvajs/dva/docs/guide/getting-started.md

 In this model:

-- `namespace` indicates the key on the global state
+- `namespace` represents the key on the global state
 - `state` is the initial value, here is an empty array
-- `reducers` is equivalent to reducer in redux, receives action, synchronizes state
+- `reducers` is equivalent to a reducer in redux, receives action, synchronizes state

-Then don't forget to load him in `index.js`:
+Then don't forget to require it in `index.js`:

 ```diff
 // 3.
 Model
 + app.model(require('./models/products').default);
 ```

-## Connect up
+## Connect

 At this point, we have completed the model and component separately, so how do they connect together?

-Dva provides a connect method.
-If you are familiar with redux, this connect is the connect of react-redux.
+Dva provides a `connect` method.
+If you are familiar with redux, this `connect` is equivalent to the `connect` of `react-redux`.

 Edit `routes/Products.js` and replace it with the following: